Interstate 70 in Ohio: Central Ohio

 I-70 is a major freeway within the Columbus metropolitan area, serving as the primary east–west route.
 After brief exits just outside the towns of Summerford and West Jefferson, I-70 reaches the southern part of Hilliard, where I-70 makes its first junction with I-270, a ring road around the Columbus area primarily serving its suburbs.
 Between the I-270 interchanges on I-70, hazmats are prohibited.
 I-70 continues toward Downtown Columbus and, upon entering Valleyview, reaches I-670, a highway serving north-central Columbus as well as both Easton Town Center and John Glenn Columbus International Airport.
 I-70 itself continues south and meets up with I-71 and SH 315 in a major interchange to the east of Franklinton.
-For just over 1.5 mi, I-71 and I-70 run concurrently in south Downtown Columbus before I-70 separates and continues west for about 9 mi before reaching I-270's eastern interchange with I-70, but not before serving three exits in the Bexley area and an interchange with US 33.
+For just over 1.5 mi, I-71 and I-70 run concurrently in south Downtown Columbus before I-70 separates and continues east for about 9 mi before reaching I-270's eastern interchange with I-70, but not before serving three exits in the Bexley area and an interchange with US 33.
 Throughout the rest of the route in central Ohio, I-70 serves state routes and rural towns like Kirkersville and Buckeye Lake.

 I-70 is also the only major expressway within the Zanesville area and bisects the central business district and serves the area with exits to both the central business district and Zanesville Municipal Airport.
 Once I-70 passes outside of Zanesville, the road connects with Norwich and New Concord, the latter of which also includes Muskingum University and the John and Annie Glenn Museum.

 Eastern Ohio

-Running roughly parallel with both US 22 and US 40, I-70 passes through Georgetown to serve Cambridge, which is also where I-70 interchanges with I-77.
+Running roughly parallel with both US 22 and US 40, I-70 passes through New Concord to serve Cambridge, which is also where I-70 interchanges with I-77.
 Between the I-77 interchange and St. Clairsville, I-70 is a rural highway with few exits serving small towns along its path.

 In St. Clairsville, I-70 connects with the Ohio Valley Mall and is less than 10 mi from Wheeling, West Virginia.
 Eastbound traffic can either continue on I-70 toward Wheeling's central business district or use I-470 as a bypass of Wheeling.
 I-70 itself serves a few more exits in Wheeling's western area before crossing the Fort Henry Bridge and the state line into downtown Wheeling.